wazuh/wazuh-documentation/source/installation-guide/central-components/wazuh-dashboard/step-by-step.rst

 .. meta:: :description: Learn how to install the Wazuh interface.
 As a flexible and intuitive web interface for mining and visualizing the events and archives.

-.. _wazuh_interface_step_by_step:
+.. _wazuh_dashboard_step_by_step:

-Installing the Wazuh interface in step-by-step mode
+Installing the Wazuh dashboard in step-by-step mode
 ===================================================

 The Wazuh interface is a flexible and intuitive web interface, based on Kibana, for mining and visualizing the events and archives.